ibm-cloud-docs/dr-automation-powervs/setting-target-source.md

 ---

-# Adding sites to ksys
+# Adding sites to KSYS
 {: #add-site-ksys}

 Configure your environment by adding the **source** and **target sites**, specifying region names, and saving the configurations to enable seamless data replication.